 The SAD & AAP Minerals Study notes that the sand and gravel resource area in Walsall is much smaller than that in Solihull, and is also more constrained by existing development and proximity of residential areas.
 However, it also noted that a significant proportion of Solihull's resources are currently affected by the High Speed 2 (HS2) rail project, which could sterilise some of these resources.
 The potential impact of HS2 on resources is also noted in the joint West Midlands Metropolitan Area LAA.
-The Study therefore concluded that it was appropriate for the SAD to identify where future extraction could take place in Walsall, even though in practice opportunities may not be taken up within the plan period.82- OMSAD47
+The Study therefore concluded that it was appropriate for the SAD to identify where future extraction could take place in Walsall, even though in practice opportunities may not be taken up within the plan period.82

 The SAD & AAP Minerals Study also considered possible alternatives to the Areas of Serarch and the potential for different approaches to site allocations.
 It concluded that the was insuficient evidence if viability and deliverability to justify alternative site allocations.
-This reflected both site specific constraints and the general preximity of sand and gravel resources to existing urban areas.
-New mineral working sites would be likely to have significant impacts on communities in Walsall which would have to be considered cumulatively (in particular with the existing quarry at Shire Oak, just ever the berough boundary in Lichfield).
+This reflected both site-specific constraints and the general proximity of sand and gravel resources to existing urban areas.
+New mineral working sites would be likely to have significant impacts on communities in Walsall which would have to be considered cumulatively (in particular with the existing quarry at Shire Oak, just over the borough boundary in Lichfield).

 Walsall's SAD and AAP Minerals study reviewed the Areas of Search at Birch Lane and Branton Hill Lane.
 It concluded that, it is appropriate for the SAD to identify where future extraction could take place, even though in practice opportunities might not be taken up in the plan period.
-In view of site specific constraints and the general proximity of sand and gravel resources to existing urban areas new mineral working sites would be likely to have significant impacts on communities in Walsall (including cumulatively with existing workings (notably across the borough boundary at Shire Oak).
+In view of site specific constraints and the general proximity of sand and gravel resources to existing urban areas new mineral working sites would be likely to have significant impacts on communities in Walsall www.walsall.gov.uk/sad_aap_minerals_project_report_20_07_2015.pdf